Background

 If you are interested in participating in any of these Communities, please review the details on how to join in each section below.

-The Army Robotic Common Software (ARCS) Community of Practice (COP) is strategically designed to propel Industry success in the ground autonomy domain through a collaborative framework with the Government.
-This initiative prioritizes Industry's active involvement in shaping the ARCS enterprise-level technical and business approaches, ensuring that the resulting standards and processes directly benefit Industry's ability to innovate and compete.
-Furthermore, the streamlined access to ARCS provided by this initiative will reduce development costs and accelerate time-to-market for Industry partners, ultimately enhancing their competitive edge and driving their sustained success.
+The Army Ground Autonomy Community of Practice (COP) is strategically designed to propel Industry success in the ground autonomy domain through a collaborative framework with the Government.
+This initiative prioritizes Industry's active involvement in shaping the Ground Autonomy COP enterprise-level technical and business approaches, ensuring that the resulting standards and processes directly benefit Industry's ability to innovate and compete.
+Furthermore, the streamlined access to Ground Autonomy COP provided by this initiative will reduce development costs and accelerate time-to-market for Industry partners, ultimately enhancing their competitive edge and driving their sustained success.

 In addition to the general COP, there have also been four (4) subcommittees established under the COP: